guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/knownissues.rst

 Known Issues
 ############

-There are no none issues at the moment.
+There are no known issues at the moment.